AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/getting-started/sales-insight-actions-admin-setup-guide.md

    ![](assets/msi-actions-admin-guide-1.png)

+   >[!NOTE]
+   >
+   >If you're not seeing a Client ID and Client Secret on the Integration Information card, activate your Actions instance by inviting the first user, and you'll see the Client ID and Client Secret appear.

 1. Click **Sales Insight**, then **Actions Config**.
 Select from a list of Marketo admins to invite and click **Send Invite**.

    ![](assets/msi-actions-admin-guide-2.png)